Returning to work promptly and safely has positive health benefits for workers who have been injured in their workplace.

 Engaging an approved workplace rehabilitation provider

-You, your employer or your treating medical practitioner may decide to engage an approved workplace rehabilitation provider to assist with the establishment and maintenance of an appropriate Return to Work Program.
+You, your employer or your treating medical practitioner may decide to engage an approved workplace rehabilitation provider to assist with the establishment and maintenance of an appropriate return to work program.

 For more information go to Workplace Rehabilitation Providers.